Dogma (film): Casting

-Other unorthodox casting decisions included George Carlin, who had made his devout atheism a cornerstone of his public image, as a Catholic priest; Mexican actress Salma Hayek as Serendipity — "the [Muse] who throughout history inspired all the geniuses of art and music, like Mozart and Michelangelo, and never got any of the credit" — and singer-songwriter Alanis Morissette as God.
+Other unorthodox casting decisions included George Carlin, who had made his atheism a cornerstone of his public image, as a Catholic priest; Mexican actress Salma Hayek as Serendipity — "the [Muse] who throughout history inspired all the geniuses of art and music, like Mozart and Michelangelo, and never got any of the credit" — and singer-songwriter Alanis Morissette as God.
 "There's a Zen Buddhist serenity to Alanis that calls to mind something otherworldly," Smith explained.
 "She's definitely ethereal in nature, even when not speaking, and she carries an air about her that played into the role."
-Emma Thompson was originally attached to play God, but had to withdraw from the film when she became pregnant.